baydroid/MetriMask_mobile/README.md

 #### STEP 17a)

-Activate developer mode on an android, enable USB debuging, and connect it to the computer.
-(You can actually skip this #### STEP and it will still build, but the build will complete with an emulator not found error).
+Activate developer mode on an android, enable USB debugging, and connect it to the computer.
+(You can actually skip this step and it will still build, but the build will complete with an emulator not found error).

 #### STEP 18a)

-From the terminal window not running Metro in the project directiory build and run the debug version of the app with this command.
+From the terminal window not running Metro in the project directory build and run the debug version of the app with this command.

     npx react-native run-android